 3. finally if we need to bump up a deadline, code quality will drop or the scope will need to be changed.

-What does it me to design in programming?
+What does mean “design” in context of programming?

 We could spend endless time just on Object Oriented Design and Principles.
 But in summary at a high level I would say it is Modular Code VS Procedural Code.
 Code that is modular is broken up into small pieces that can be reused and replaced.
 Procedural code might look more like 1 long function that does all the work in the life cycle of rails request.